helgoboss/helgobox/doc/user-guide.md

 In this step you will tell ReaLearn which control element on your controller should control which parameter of your FX
 plug-in:

-1. Add Vital VSTi and a new *empty* ReaLearn instance, preferably side-by-side so that you can see both.
+1. Add Vital VSTi and a new *empty* ReaLearn instance, both as track FX (**not as monitoring FX**), preferably side-by-side so that you can see both.
+    - It's also possible to use monitoring FX but for this particular tutorial it's important to use track FX (otherwise ReaLearn will not ask you if it should make your mappings project-independent in step 3).
 2. In ReaLearn, press *Learn many*.
 3. Move a control element on your controller, change a Vital parameter, move another control element, change another Vital parameter ... until you are finished!